-- 1 Follow the procedure in Before working inside your computer. - Remove the:
+- 1 Follow the procedure in Before working inside your computer.

+- 2 Remove the:

-- a base cover - b battery
+- a base cover

+- b battery

+- c I/O board

-- 3 To remove the fingerprint reader: - a Disconnect the fingerprint reader cable from its connector on the system board [1], peel the adhesive that secures the cable to the palmrest [2]. - b Peel the adhesive tape that secures the fingerprint reader to the palmrest [3]. - c Remove the M2x2 screw securing the metal bracket of the connector [4] and lift it off the computer [5]
+- 3 To remove the fingerprint reader:

+- a Disconnect the fingerprint reader cable from its connector on the system board [1], peel the adhesive-backed cable to release it from the palm rest [2]..

+- b Remove the M2x2 screw securing the metal bracket of the connector [3] and lift it off the computer [4]

-d Lift the fingerprint reader off the computer
+c Lift the fingerprint reader off the computer.